bmyerz/pogil-for-computer-organization/index.md

 # The activities

-These activities are under active development and in use with 120 students per semester.
+These activities are under active development and in use with up to 120 students per semester.

 ## Download